Construction Cleaning

 Construction Dust Health Risks

 Construction dust carries real and significant health risks.
-Hazardous substances in dust can include silica, asbestos, molds, fungi, bacteria, chemicals, and heavy metals.
-These fine particles can cause:
+As it can include hazardous substances such as silica, asbestos, molds, fungi, bacteria, chemicals, and heavy metals, it can cause health problems.
+Long-term exposure to construction dust increases the risk of lung cancer, while construction dust particles can exacerbate chronic obstructive pulmonary disease (COPD).

 Moreover, odors from concrete dust that contain volatile organic compounds may affect the health of those exposed.